quantumflo/ai-translator/README.md

 Python

 ## Overview
 AI Translator is a web-based translation tool that leverages cutting-edge AI models to provide real-time language translation.
 The application features a modern, responsive front-end built using Web Components, while the backend is powered by Flask and FastAPI frameworks.
-The AI capabilities are enabled through Hugging Face's Transformers API and an SLM (Statistical Language Model) model.
+The AI capabilities are enabled through Hugging Face's Transformers API and an SLM (Small Language Model) model.

 ## Tools and Technologies